Gil Gallegos, Ph.D., Department Chair

 MATH 5060.
 College Geometry (4); 3, 2 Fa, Sp

-This course is a rigorous treatment of the elements of Euclidena geometry and hyperbolic geometry.
-Prerequisite: MATH 3170 with a grade of C or better, or permission of instructor.
-Previous NMHUMATH 506.
+This course is a rigorous treatment of the elements of Euclidean geometry and hyperbolic geometry.
+Prerequisite: Previous NMHUMATH 506.

 MATH 5070.
 Mathematical Models (3); Fa, Sp

 This course is an overview of model construction with many different examples.
 The course includes differential equations, Markov chains, linear programming, zero sum games, graphs, and queues, with computer simulations of some of the above.
-Prerequisite: MATH 3200 and MATH 3250 with a grade of C or better.
 Previous NMHU MATH 507.

 MATH 5100.
 Optimization Techniques (3); Fa, Sp

 This course is a study of unconstrained and constrained optimization computational algorithms.
-Prerequisite: MATH 3200 and MATH 3430 with a C or better.
 Previous NMHU MATH 510.

 MATH 5150.
 Intro to Cryptography (3); Fa, Sp

 This is an introductory course on the mathematics of cryptography.
 Topics include column transposition, monoalphabetic and polyalphabetic ciphers, the one-time pad, the Hill cipher, and cipher machines.
-Prerequisite: MATH 3170 with a grade of C or better.
-Previous NMHU MATH 515.
+Prerequisite: Previous NMHU MATH 515.

 MATH 5170.
 Mathematical Statistics II (3); Fa, Sp

 This course is a continuation of MATH 3450 covering the topics of contingency tables, multiple regression, analysis of variance, and other special topics in mathematical statistics including multivariate topics.
-Prerequisite: MATH 3450 with a C or better.
 Previous NMHU MATH 517.

 MATH 5190.
 Modern Methods of Cryptography (3); Fa, Sp